TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## **5. Future Features.**

-Features and functionalities that have not been inplemented at this stage, but they are planned to be implemented in the future.
+Features and functionalities that have not been implemented at this stage, but they are planned to be implemented in the future.

 * Log in using Social Media account.
 * User Feedback and opinions.